starkware-libs/papyrus/README.md

 - The container must have write access to `<local-host-data-path>`.
 A possible way to assure this is to create the `<local-host-data-path>` directory (only the first time you run `papyrus`) and add `--user "$(id -u):$(id -g)"` to the docker run command.
-- If you wish to run the most up-to-date code, you can use the `ghcr.io/starkware-libs/papyrus:dev` image.
+- You must include the `dev` tag which keeps track of our development branch and contains the most up-to-date code.
+Once we have official releases we will add a `latest` tag for the latest release.
 - Currently, there is no automatic upgrade mechanism.
 Make sure to periodically pull the latest image and re-run the node.